 Next we set the normal parameters of the optimization method.
 In this case we are using an itk::RegularStepGradientDescentOptimizer.
-Below, we define the optimization parameters like initial step length, minimal step length and number of iterations.
+Below, we define the optimization parameters like the relaxation factor, initial step length, minimal step length and number of iterations.
 These last two act as stopping criteria for the optimization.